Midas-Technologies-AG/MelonApp/Modules/README.md

 ## possible ToDo's

+The following tasks have their approximated project-size in the brackets at the end.

 ### general

-- define functions for `Modules/index.js`
+- define functions for `Modules/index.js` (medium)
-- define and implement tests in `test.js`
+- define and implement tests in `test.js` (medium)

 ### copyFunds

-- research/implement/test copyFundsFunction with timer for exchange freeze after makeOrder
+- research/implement/test copyFundsFunction with timer for exchange freeze after makeOrder (big)

 ### multiManager

-- implement function to create gnosis MSW (multisignaturewallet)
+- implement function to create gnosis MSW (multisignaturewallet) (small)

+### wrapper

+- remove environmental variables from script and implement env var as inputs (small)